A swarm of replicated state machines

 Furthermore, since we cannot trust any particular node, we want to have some authenticity guarantees for the data we get back.
 Sounds easy: hash all the relevant bits of the state, collect a threshold signature on that hash, and use the signature as a proof of state authenticity.
 Problem solved?

-But how do can we validate a single request status if we have a signature on the full state?
+But how can we validate a single request status if we have a signature on the full state?
 Collecting a separate signature for each request would solve the problem, but the cost of this approach is unacceptable from the performance point of view.

 Wouldn’t it be great to be able to zoom into different parts of the state to produce replies for different clients, while still having only a single hash to sign?
 Enter state trees.